danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 ![TagKit logo](Logo.png)

-TagKit is a Swift SDK that makes it easy to work with tags and slugification in `Swift` and `SwiftUI`.
+TagKit is a Swift SDK that makes it easy to work with tags and slugified strings in `Swift` and `SwiftUI`.

-Tags and views can be customized to fit your needs.
-You can slug and tag any model and customize the slug format.
-When presenting tags, you can apply custom styling and use any views you like.
+You can slug and tag any type and customize the slug format, and use the built-in views to list and edit tags with minimum effort.

-TagKit also has a views that make it easier to work with tags.
-For instance, ``TagList`` and ``TagEditList`` let you list and edit tags, ``TagCapsule`` renders styled tags and ``TagTextField`` automatically slugifies text as you type.